obinnaonyema/DAIL-SQL/README.md

 DAIL-SQL is a highly effective and efficient approach for optimizing the utilization of LLM on Text-to-SQL.
 It has proven its superiority by achieving a remarkable score of 86.2% on the Spider leaderboard using GPT-4 during testing.
 Notably, it only requires approximately 1600 tokens per question in Spider-dev.
-In addition to this, we have achieved an even higher score of 86.6% on Spider-test through self-consistency voting of GPT-4.
+In addition to this, the authors have achieved an even higher score of 86.6% on Spider-test through self-consistency voting of GPT-4.

 >Dawei Gao, Haibin Wang, Yaliang Li, Xiuyu Sun, Yichen Qian, Bolin Ding and Jingren Zhou.
 Text-to-SQL Empowered by Large Language Models: A Benchmark Evaluation.